ClementTsang/aoc_2024/README.md

 ## Solutions

-All solutions run using Python 3.12.7.
+All solutions run using Python 3.12.7 or PyPy 7.3.17.

 | **Day**                                        | **Link to Solution** |
 | ---------------------------------------------- | -------------------- |